JN-Networks/powershellscripts/README.md

-A repository of usefull Powershell Commands for IT-Support from Justin Nolte
+A repository of usefull Powershell scripts for IT-Support from Justin Nolte

+Please be note that all license rights are by Justin Nolte